cgoldammer/human_chess_engine/engine/notes.md

 # Todo:

-- Checks:
-  - Am I inverting correctly if it's black to move?
-    - Fen
-    - Ratings
-    - EP
-- Scale time into 0-1 format
+- Checks: Time is scaled into 0-1 format
-- Parallelize the data creation.
-Maybe I can just do that on the fly?

-- better understand memory usage
-- better understand cpu usage